 Note: All newly-hired temporary employees are strongly encouraged to present an original social security card during initial employment processing to ensure accurate payroll tax reporting.

 - Unless an exemption is requested and approved, all temporary staff employees are subject to the wage and hour (overtime) provisions of the Fair Labor Standards Act (FLSA) and are paid on an hourly basis as determined from the regular submission of time records to indicate hours worked.
 An appropriate hourly rate of pay is determined by a Staff Employment Specialist in the Human Resources Department from an analysis of the duties/ responsibilities as described on the Temporary Staff Employment Request and as consistent with existing career band(s)/role(s) and internal equity considerations.
 Work in excess of 40 hours per week must be compensated at an overtime rate of one and one-half times their hourly rate.

 - The minimum hourly rate for temporary staff positions is normally 1/2080th of the minimum annual salary rate as set forth in the State of North Carolina Salary Schedule (currently $12.00 per hour).
 However, when the duties include no more than one primary task, a rate between the Federal minimum wage rate ($7.25) and the State minimum ($12.00) may be proposed based on the type of job and necessary knowledge, skills, and abilities.
 For additional information concerning appropriate wage -recommendations, please contact a Staff Employment Specialist at ext.
 7-0668 or 7-0667.

 - For temporary employees performing managerial and/or professional-level duties, the department/office head may request FLSA exemption status by completing our Fair Labor Standards Act Exemption Recommendation Form, prior to or in conjunction with the EPAF to the Staff Employment Unit.
 The information provided by the department/office will be reviewed by a Classification and Position Management representative and compared against all applicable FLSA guidelines.
 The resulting determination will be communicated to the department/office head.

-- If FLSA exemption status is determined, then a salary for the period of anticipated employment is determined and automatically distributed to the employee on a semi-monthly basis without submission of time records.
+- If FLSA exemption status is determined, then a salary for the period of anticipated employment is determined and automatically distributed to the employee on a semi-monthly basis without submission of a time sheet